Sarina

 The latest Census data sees Sarina placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Sarina's cultural diversity was found to be below average, with 86.8% of its population being citizens, 92.1% born in Australia, and 97.2% speaking English only at home.
-Christianity was the predominant religion in Sarina, comprising 57.0% of people, compared to 56.8% across Rest of Qld.
-The top three ancestry groups were Australian (33.1%), English (29.9%), and Scottish (7.7%).
+Christianity is the predominant religion in Sarina, comprising 57.0% of the population, compared to the regional average of 52.2%.
+The top three ancestry groups in Sarina are Australian (33.1%), English (29.9%), and Scottish (7.7%).

 Frequently Asked Questions - Diversity